robocanes/fourier_actuator_sdk/doc/EN/fourier_actuator_sdk_python_api.md

 ### set\_mode\_of\_operation(server\_ip, mode\_of\_operation)

-The corresponding Python script demo for this function is(click to jump)
+This function has no corresponding Python script.

 **Function Description:**